RosenZhu/neuzz/README.md

+# Install NEUZZ for verifying

+Install it like AFL

+    cd /path/to/neuzz
+    make clean all
+    cd llvm_mode
+    make clean all

+Use:

+    CC=/path/to/neuzz/afl-clang-fast ./configure

+Remember to add CXX=/path/to/neuzz/afl-clang-fast++ for C++ programs.

 # NEUZZ: a neural-network-assisted fuzzer (S&P'19)
 See IEEE S&P(Oakland)'19 [slides](https://drive.google.com/file/d/1_A33wucTOA2nZpKVArvsXajh-2LNrCZK/view?usp=sharing) and paper [NEUZZ: Efficient Fuzzing with Neural Program Smoothing](https://arxiv.org/abs/1807.05620) for details.
 ## Prerequisite